Chenhui1016/directed_graphsage/bin/README.md

 #### Dataset format

-Please refer to the file format in trojand/ directory.
+Please refer to the file format in dataset/ directory.

-The trojand/feats.npy is missing due to its large size.
-Please generate the node feature np.array by yourself with shape: (num\_nodes, feat\_dim).

 #### New
 This version can suppoer directed large graphs with millions of nodes for binary classification.